brightbox/docker-machine-driver-brightbox/README.md

 docker-machine version 0.5.0-rc4 (721f39d)
 ```

-Check that docker machine can see the Brightbox driver by asking for
+Check that `docker-machine` can see the Brightbox driver by asking for
 the driver help.

 ```